bignerdranch/why_elixir/README.md

   - We already have developers using Elixir and contributing to Elixir projects
   - Phoenix applications are structured a lot like Rails apps, so the ramp-up time is much shorter for people familiar with Rails
   - We've already deployed a simple Phoenix app to Heroku successfully
+- It may be harder to sell clients on Elixir, given that it's currently obscure - not in the [top 50 TIOBE index](http://www.tiobe.com/tiobe_index).
+However:
+  - Erlang is better-known.
+Elixir compiles to Erlang bytecode, runs on the Erlang VM and can use or be used by Erlang code.
+It's basically "Erlang made friendlier".
+  - Joe Armstrong, co-creator of Erlang, said of pre-1.0 Elixir that it was "good s**t", and an Elixir / Phoenix talk was the keynote at Erlang Factory San Francisco in 2016.
+  - Therefore, I think if we could sell someone on Erlang, we can sell them on Elixir.
+- It would be harder for us to also do teaching and training in Elixir, given that the market is small and already saturated by players like Pragmatic Programmers.
+However:
+  - *If* the language grows in popularity, the pie will grow, and being an early adopter would be lend credibility.
+(This is a gamble.)
+  - The first step to teaching and writing is gaining mastery, so consulting would need to come first anyway.

 ## Indicators of a Good Fit